 - If you are a man and have sex with a pregnant female or a female who can get pregnant, you must use a condom while you take sonidegib and for at least 8 months after your last dose.
 Use a condom even if you have had a vasectomy.

 - It is used to treat skin cancer.

 What do I need to tell my doctor BEFORE I take Sonidegib?

 - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with sonidegib, like certain drugs that are used for HIV, infections, or seizures.
-There are many drugs that must not be taken with this medicine.
+There are many drugs that must not be taken with sonidegib.

 - If you are taking St. John's wort.
 Do not take St. John's wort with sonidegib.
 This medicine may not work as well.

 - If you are breast-feeding.
-Do not breast-feed while you take this medicine or for 20 months after your last dose.
+Do not breast-feed while you take sonidegib or for 20 months after your last dose.

 This is not a list of all drugs or health problems that interact with sonidegib.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take sonidegib with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.